JumpBackStudios/AutomatonAdventures/README.md

 - Pvp
 - all the other stuff that should be listed here

-Click the following link to join the discussion about the game and our roadmap on the forums. https://www.jumpbackstudios.com/forum/index.php
+Click here to join the discussion about our roadmap on our forums. https://www.jumpbackstudios.com/forum/index.php